Assistant Lighting Designers

 - attending some production rehearsals

-- in association with Assistant Directors adapting lighting for cover showings from the full-length productions
+- in association with the Assistant Directors and other Lighting trainees, adapting lighting from the full-length productions for cover showings